-The Minnesota-based agri-giant announced last week that it would be expanding the company’s portfolio of alternative aquafeed ingredients by working with a fermentation-based single-cell protein (SCP), developed and produced by White Dog Labs.
+The Minnesota-based agri-giant announced last week that it would be expanding its portfolio of alternative aquafeed ingredients by incorporating a fermentation-based single-cell protein (SCP), developed and produced by White Dog Labs.

 The feed protein is intended to be an alternative to using fishmeal in some aquaculture feeds.